Big Data: Exploratory Data Mining in Behavioral Research

 Submit the online application form and upload your CV.
 If you have any questions about submitting the application or encounter any problems, please contact Nicolle Singer by email or by telephone at (202) 336-6000.

+Applications are still being accepted for this APA Advanced Training Institute (ATI).
 Applications will continue to be accepted until seats are filled.
 Any applications received after seats have been filled will be placed on a waiting list.
+To read about opportunities such as the Advanced Training Institutes as soon as they are announced please subscribe to the Science Directorate e-newsletter.

-Discount opportunity: In order to make it feasible for people to attend both ATIs being held this year at UC Davis (Structural Equation Modeling and Exploratory Data Mining), which are taking place on consecutive weeks, those who are accepted for and attend both ATIs will receive a 20 percent discount on tuition.
+Discount opportunity: In order to make it feasible for people to attend both ATIs being held this year at Arizona State (Structural Equation Modeling and Exploratory Data Mining), which are taking place on consecutive weeks, those who are accepted for and attend both ATIs will receive a 20 percent discount on tuition.

-Participants will receive a group discount on rooms at the Hallmark Inn, near the University of California, Davis campus.
-The ATI will take place in a Hallmark Inn conference room.
+Participants will receive a group discount on rooms at the Residence Inn Tempe Downtown/University, near the Arizona State University oampus.

 Applicants are also encouraged to consult with their research mentors or department heads about the availability of institutional funds to support this advanced training opportunity.